chr0mag/linux-wireless-router/README.md

 # DIY Linux Wireless Router
-These configuration files describe how to configure [PC Engines](https://pcengines.ch/) APU2C4 hardware as a wireless router using linux.
+These configuration files describe how to configure [PC Engines](https://pcengines.ch/) APU2C4 hardware as a wireless router using Arch linux.

 Usage
 =====